-To determine the appropriate value for landfill carbon storage, perform the following
+To determine the appropriate value for landfill carbon storage, perform the following steps:

-- steps: - 1.
-Assign a percentage to each product class for hardwoods and softwoods according to mill data or default values for the project. - 2.
+- 1. Assign a percentage to each product class for hardwoods and softwoods according to mill data or default values for the project. - 2.
 Multiply the total carbon transferred into wood products by the % in each product class. - 3.
 Multiply the total carbon transferred into wood products (derived in step 3) for each product class by the storage factor for landfill carbon. - 4.
 Sum all the resulting values to calculate the carbon stored in landfills after 100 years (in units of CO2-equivalent metric tons).

-Step 5 DETERMINE TOTAL CARBON STORAGE IN WOOD PRODUCTS 100 YEARS AFTER HARVEST

-The total carbon storage in wood products after 100 years for a given harvest volume is the sum of the carbon stored in landfills after 100 years and the carbon stored in in-use wood products after 100 years.
-This value is used for input into the ERT calculation worksheet.
-The value for the actual harvested wood products will vary every year depending on the total amount of harvesting that has taken place.
-The baseline value is the 20-year average value as calculated in Equation 3 and does not change from year to year.
+Step 5 DETERMINE TOTAL CARBON STORAGE IN WOOD PRODUCTS 100 YEARS AFTER HARVEST products after 100 years.
+This value is used for the calculation of ERTs (Equation 24).
+The value for the with-project harvested wood products will vary every year depending on the total amount of harvesting that has taken place.
+The baseline value is the twenty-year average value as calculated in Equation 3 and does not change from year to year.